 Maks kept asking himself why the party had taken up Adam’s plan to rescue possibly hundreds of family and clan from the Ruins of Warsaw.
 They weren’t getting paid, except perhaps with the tug itself at the end of all this… Assuming the boat wasn’t sunk in the effort.

 And then there was the other problem.
 The backpack nuke at the center of Operation Reset had been more grief than it was worth.
-The party would never get any peace until the Guz (the crime boss of Kraków) – or anybody else – no longer associated the device with the party.
+The party would never get any peace until the Guz (the crime boss in The Free City of Kraków) – or anybody else – no longer associated the device with the party.

 Maks had the Guz’s man in Sandomierz, Doruk, float a proposal.
 A three-way meet: The Guz, Maks, and the Police Prefect of Kraków, General Bohusz-Szyszko.